 The AMS RMX was another gift from the 80s, and is best known for Phil Collins’ “In the Air Tonight” and Peter Gabriel’s “Sledgehammer”.
 This thing is amazing on drums and another must have if you like 80s Rock or Pop.
 It has lush hall reverbs, an awesome chorus, and a reverse setting that almost creates a snare roll out of one hit.

-While it claims to not be modeled after anything, the interface is similar to the Lexicon, so it seems like that’s the inspiration.
+While it claims to not be modeled after anything, the Softube TSAR-1 Reverb has an interface similar to the Lexicon, so it seems like that’s the inspiration.
 The slider for the Pre-Delay is on the opposite side as the Lexicon, and the High Cut seems synonymous with the Lexicon’s Treble Decay.
 It does offer a little more tweak-ability and you don’t have a UAD device, this might make a decent Lexicon substitute.
 It does include some Lexicon 224 presets, but also has some EMT plate presets as well as some originals.

 Unfiltered Audio’s Sandman Pro is probably our favorite for “creative use” in that just playing with it will give you new ideas and get the creative juices flowing.
 If you have a track that’s a bit stale, try Sandman Pro!
 It can add a bit of swing to your track, similar to what a delay could do, but it can also do pitch shifting.
 You have to try it to really appreciate it.
 It’s the total opposite of a subtle EMT 140.